DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 ## Initial situation

-The company ParkinTown currently manages five multi-story parking lots at different locations on behalf of several customers.
+The company ParkinTown currently manages five multi-story parking garages at different locations on behalf of several customers.
 The IT system used for this purpose was developed by a former employee who carries out the necessary maintenance work on a contract basis.
-The system is getting on in years and will have to be replaced in the near future in view of the company's planned expansion plans.
+The system is getting on in years and will have to be replaced in the near future, given the company's planned expansion plans.
 The managing director of ParkinTown has evaluated several IT solutions for the management of parking garages but considers them all too complicated.
 He prefers a simple solution tailored to ParkinTown's needs.
-He is aware of the risks involved in developing it himself and therefore, before placing the order for the development of the entire application, he wants to have a prototype developed that simulates the operation of the parking garages.
+He is aware of the risks involved in developing it himself and therefore, before the development of the entire application, he wants to have a prototype developed that simulates the operation of the parking garages.
 Based on the information in this document, a specification for the prototype must first be created.
-The information in this document must be checked for completeness and supplemented if necessary.
-Then a prototype of the IT system must be built on the basis of the specifications.
+The information in this document must be checked for completeness and extended if necessary.
+Then a prototype of the IT system must be built based on the specifications.

 ## Situation analysis

 The current software is already old and becoming harder to maintain.
-ParkingTown does not have the necessary development capabilities and is therefore searching for a external company that handles the development, maintenance and hosting of the new Software.
+To follow ParkingTown's business strategy, new management software is needed.

 ### Product situation